Transparent. Future-proof. Compliant.

 • Implementing a systematic data collection process with standardised collection formats and clear responsibilities

-• Developing a robust data architecture with centralised data storage and unambiguous documentation of data sources and calculation methods
+• Developing a solid data architecture with centralised data storage and unambiguous documentation of data sources and calculation methods

 • Establishing multi-level validation processes with automated plausibility checks and a four-eyes principle